SyndicateProtocol/syndicate-appchains/README.md

-# metabased-dev-container
+# Metabased Rollup Monorepo

-Dev Container for Metabased dev environment setup
+The monorepo for the Metabased rollup stack.
+Containers the sequencer, smart contracts, RPC node, dev environments, and more!